 Planning a funeral can be a lot of work, but making those arrangements ahead of time allows you to consider all of your options and make sure that you’re not missing any important or necessary details.

-If you’re still unsure if you should pre-plan your final arrangements now, here are some of the most important reasons why planning ahead may be the best option.
+If you’re still unsure if you should pre-plan your final arrangements now, here are some of the most important reasons why planning your funeral and reception ahead may be the best option.

 1. It’s Easy To Do